Floydlang/floyd/docs/floyd_systems_ref.md

 ## SOURCE FILES

-**example.floydsys** -- stores the top of the system including people, connections etc. It also *fully* defines every component and how they are implemented with actors and wires, the setup of tweakers and so on.
+**example.floydsys** -- stores the top of the system including people, connections and so on.
+It also *fully* defines every component and how they are implemented with actors and wires, the setup of tweakers and so on.

 **example.fecomp** -- effect-component source file.
 Defines a reusable component that has *effects* -- that is can call mutating functions.
 It cannot keep its own state but state may be stored in OS or file system or servers.

 **example.fpcomp** -- defines a pure component where every function is pure and has no side effects.

-Component source files store all their functions and enums etc. They list which other components they need.
+Component source files store all their functions and enums and so on.
+They list which other components they need.